ffyu/Kaggle-Liberty-Mutual-Competition/README.md

 The final ensemble includes 10 different xgboost models with varying model parameters, features and target variable transformations.

 The choice of those 10 models comes from a candidate of 185 models with broader model specifications.
 The incorporation and weights of each model is determined based on a forward stepwise searching algorithm with replacement.
-The code for training those 185 models and finding the best combinations are too lengthy to show here.

 Feifei Yu